ssb22/indexer/README.md

 Copyright and Trademarks
 ------------------------

-© Silas S. Brown, licensed under the GPL.
+© Silas S. Brown, licensed under Apache 2.

 * Android is a trademark of Google LLC.